imanubdesigner/Theme-everforest/README.md

 # dots-ish

-## Dots type files for my desktop setup.
+## Dotfiles for my Everforest setup on KDE Plasma 6.

 ### Screenshots